csgillespie/efficientR/main.md

 enter `Ctrl/Cmd+Alt+I` on Windows or Linux or select the option from the Code drop down menu.

-Once your document has compiled it should appear on your screen into the file format requested.
+Once your document has compiled it should appear on your screen in the file format requested.
 If a html file has been generated (as is the default), RStudio provides a feature that allows you to put it up online rapidly.
 This is done using the [rpubs](https://rpubs.com) website, a store of a huge number of dynamic documents (which could be a good source of inspiration for your publications).
 Assuming you have an RStudio account, clicking the 'Publish' button at the top of the html output window will instantly publish your work online, with a minimum of effort, enabling fast and efficient communication with many collaborators and the public.